crisboarna/terraform-aws-api-gateway-lambda-dynamodb/README.md

 This module is optional.
 Lambda is created with R/W permission for DynamoDB to allow Lambda creation of tables or optionally to create them before-hand with this script.

+**NOTE**
+The attributes and table properties are in separate lists due to current HCL language parser limitations.
+Will update to single cohesive object once situation improves.
 ## Usage
 ```hcl-terraform
 module "api-gateway-lambda-dynamodb" {